DissolveStereo: Coarse Depth Injection for Zero-Shot Stereo Video Generation: Experiments

-\textbf{Baseline Methods.} Since there is no direct competitor for zero-shot stereo video generation, we compare our method with different stereo conversion methods such as \textit{ProPainter} (video inpainting), \textit{RoDynRF} (novel-view synthesis), \textit{ImmersePro} (stereo video conversion), and \textit{StereoDiffusion} (stereo image generation).
-Note that \textit{ImmersePro} is a depth-free method that may create an arbitrary degree of stereoscopic effect without the need for a depth map.
-For benchmarking purposes, we generate 40 video clips with \textit{DynamiCrafter} across various domains such as anime, human, animal, various objects, and imaginary contents.
-Note that generating one video clip with \textit{RoDynRF} can take around 10 hours with an NVIDIA A100, we therefore neglected it in our benchmark tables but presented a visualization in~\cref{fig:main_figure}.

-\textbf{Quantitative Evaluation} Our evaluation majorly focuses on measuring the consistency between the left view and right view of a generated video.
-Following previous novel-view rendering methods~\cite{cai2023diffdreamer,cai2024generative,kuang2024cvd}, we report CLIP-based metrics~\cite{taited2023CLIPScore} to compute the consistency between 1) the generated view and the text prompt, and 2) the source-view videos and their generated view.
-As presented in~\cref{tab:exp_vec}, we achieved the best on both \textit{CLIP-T} and \textit{CLIP-F} that indicates our method improves the semantic and structural consistency between the generated video pair without destroying the content prior.
+\paragraph{Baseline Methods.} Since there are no direct competitors for zero-shot stereo video generation, we compare against methods including \textit{ProPainter}, \textit{RoDynRF}, \textit{ImmersePro}, \textit{StereoDiffusion}, \textit{TrajectoryCrafter} , \textit{SVG}, and \textit{StereoCrafter}.
+For benchmarking purposes, we generated 40 video clips with \textit{DynamiCrafter} spanning diverse domains such as anime, human subjects, animals, various objects, and imaginary contents.
+Note that generating one video clip with \textit{RoDynRF} requires approximately 10 hours on an NVIDIA A100, we therefore neglected it in our benchmark tables but presented a visualization in~\Cref{fig:main_figure}. \paragraph{Quantitative Results.} Unlike stereo conversion, the stereo generation task lacks a ground-truth right view.
+Direct geometry-based metrics such as disparity error, depth accuracy, or pixel-wise correspondence checks cannot be reliably computed.
+Therefore, our evaluation focuses on two key aspects: semantic consistency and multi-view consistency between the left and right views of the generated video.
+For semantic consistency, we follow prior works in novel-view rendering~\cite{cai2023diffdreamer,cai2024generative,kuang2024cvd}, and report CLIP-F~\cite{taited2023CLIPScore} to assess the consistency between the source-view videos and the generated views.
+For multi-view consistency, we employ MEt3R~\cite{asim2025met3r} to assess the epipolar consistency between the left and right views.

-\textbf{User Study.} We present qualitative evaluations with a Meta Quest 3 headset with 28 users with 5 selected videos.
-Each user evaluates the quality of the generated videos, as presented in~\cref{tab:user_study}.
-Our method presents the best overall user rating.
-Interestingly, though we observe the inpainting-based method may lose fine-grained details, \textit{ProPainter} presents a slightly better stereo effect due to the enforcement of depth cues.
-Differently, our method pays more attention to the overall harmonization that brings up the overall experience with a slight sacrifice of the stereo effects.
+\Cref{tab:main_performance} shows the performances against baselines.
+In general, low-resolution video conversion methods such as \textit{ImmersePro} and \textit{StereoCrafter} produce better \textit{MEt3R} scores.
+We suspect this is due to the lower resolution depth maps, which come with fewer distracting fine depth details.
+Our approach leverages this insight directly.
+By using dissolved depth maps, we selectively remove these potentially distracting details from the depth information without downsampling the video itself.
+Thus, our method is capable of producing high-resolution videos without compromising the epipolar consistency.